 Have you always been interested in fashion?

 Yes, I have always loved art and design!
-I remember making a pair of pink elasticated pants for my Barbie doll when I was 8 years old!
+I remember making a pair of pink elasticated trousers for my Barbie doll when I was 8 years old!
 My main passion and love is textiles, print and fabric!
 I believe fashion is art, wearable art!

 What have been the highest and lowest points on your journey so far?